Guidelines for researchers in Svalbard

 • 1 October for fieldwork December, January, and February.

-The Svalbard Environment Act and associated regulations regulate which type of activity is subject to application.
-The Act has provisions on everything from flora and fauna, cultural heritage, spatial planning, and various activities with consequences for the environment, both encroachment, pollution, and traffic.
-Not all research activities on Svalbard require an application.
-Whether a measure is subject to application depends on how extensive the measure is, and what impact it has on the natural environment.
-Smaller, temporary installations without terrain interventions, water samples and smaller rock samples are examples of measures that do not require a permit.
-Otherwise, reference is made to the provisions of the Svalbard Environment Act.
+Not all research activities in Svalbard require an application.
+Whether a project requires a permit depends on how extensive the project is, whether it affects cultural heritage, and what impact it has on the natural environment.
+Smaller, temporary installations without terrain intervention or water sampling and smaller rock samples are examples of projects that do not require a permit.

-Reporting to the Governor after fieldwork is completed must also be done through the RiS database.
-When you report, you must register collected material and data from the project.
-Data must be of a quality that makes it accessible, retrievable, interactive, and reusable in line with the international FAIR principles.
+Reporting after fieldwork is also to be done through the RiS database.
+All collected material and data from the project must be reported.
+Data must be of a quality that makes them accessible, retrievable, interoperable and reusable in line with the international FAIR principles.

 Notification and reporting of tour plans

-For security reasons, among other things, the Governor needs to know who is participating in the field work.
-Make sure that all the participants are included in the RIS registration and possibly in the notification of trip plans.
+For reasons of safety, among other things, the Governor needs to know who is participating in fieldwork in Svalbard.
+It is important that all participants are included in the RIS registration and in any notification of trip plans.

 Flora

-Moving plants must have a permit from the Norwegian Environment Agency.
-Import of plants to Svalbard must have a permit from the Norwegian Environment Agency pursuant to §26 of the Svalbard Environment Act.
-When exporting plant material from Svalbard to the Norwegian mainland, a separate permit is not required for naturally occurring plants from Svalbard.
-For other plants, you must contact the Governor.
-For onward transport to other countries, contact the customs authority in the relevant country.
+Both the import and relocation of plants require a permit from the Norwegian Environment Agency.
+When exporting plant material from Svalbard to the mainland, a separate permit is not required for naturally occurring plants from Svalbard.
+When exporting other plants, you must contact the Governor.
+For any onward transport to other countries, you must contact the customs authority in the country in question.

 Fauna

-The rules regarding the disturbance of wildlife are very strict and also cover handling and collection.
-It is forbidden to move fallen game, animals that have died by themselves in the wild or parts of such.
-Exceptions are naturally felled reindeer antlers.
-Report to the Governor if you make interesting discoveries.
+The rules regarding disturbance of wildlife are very strict, and also include handling and collection.
+It is prohibited to move fallen game, dead animals or parts of such animals.
+The exception is naturally fallen antlers of reindeer.
+Report any interesting finds to the Governor.

-All disturbance of fauna requires permission from the Governor in accordance with Section 30 of the Svalbard Environment Act.
-Avoid all unnecessary disturbance.
+All disturbance of fauna requires a permit from the Governor according to § 30 of the Svalbard Environmental Act.
+Avoid all unnecessary disturbances.

-All fixed and loose cultural monuments from before 1946 are automatically protected, cf. the Svalbard Environment Act, chapter V. The protection includes all traces of human activity, such as buildings and structures (both standing, ruins and tufts), graves and all other structures and objects made by humans.
-Human graves are protected regardless of age, and this also applies to skeletal remains from whales and walruses at slaughter sites and skeletal remains of polar bears at self-shot boxes.
+All fixed and movable cultural monuments from before 1946 are automatically protected.
+The protection includes all traces of human activity such as buildings and structures (both standing, ruins and foundations), graves and all other structures and objects made by humans.
+Human graves are protected regardless of age, and the same applies to skeletal remains from whales and walruses at slaughter sites, as well as skeletal remains of polar bears at self-shot boxes.

-If the requested fieldwork affects protected cultural monuments or protection zones around them, it is necessary to apply for a dispensation from Section 42 of the Svalbard Environment Act.
+If the fieldwork affects protected cultural monuments or the surrounding protection zones, you must apply for an exemption from the Svalbard Environmental Act.
 The application must contain detailed information about all planned physical interventions in the area with protected cultural monuments and associated protection zones:

-Research installations: location (coordinates or detailed map section showing all the installations), size and foundation type.
+Research installations: location (coordinates or detailed map section showing all installations), size and foundation type.

 Camp: exact location and size (number of tents and other facilities/structures)

-The application must be sent to the Governor who prepares a recommendation before it is forwarded to the National Archives.
+The application must be sent to the Governor who prepares a recommendation before it is forwarded to the Directorate for Cultural Heritage.
 It is the Directorate for Cultural Heritage that makes decisions in such cases, and plenty of time must be calculated before the application is fully processed.

 Geology / terrain intervention / seismic

-For smaller soil samples (< 1 l and fewer than 10) and the extraction of ice cores from glaciers, a permit is not required in principle, nor for the extraction of snow samples and water samples (salt and fresh water).
-Permission for soil samples is nevertheless required if the extraction is extensive.
-A permit is also required when removing ice cores if mechanical or motorized equipment is to be used.
+Smaller soil samples (< 1 l and fewer than 10) and the extraction of ice cores from glaciers do not generally require a permit.
+The same applies to the extraction of ice and snow samples or water samples (salt and fresh water).
+A permit is required for more extensive extraction of samples.
+A permit is also required for the extraction of ice cores if mechanical or motorized equipment is to be used.

-If the taking of soil samples affects areas with protected cultural heritage, this requires an application (see section on cultural heritage).
+If the extraction of samples affects areas with protected cultural heritage, the activity is always subject to application (see section on cultural monuments).

 Fuel storage